-- 4. Cut the two packing straps around the base and pallet.
-Pry off the two wooden shipping blocks (to the rear of the base) which prevent the base from sliding on the pallet - 5.
-The stand can now be moved into its desired location by sliding it off the pallet.
-Stands have a lifting hook for the use of overhead hoists to lift the assembly in place - 6.
+- 5. Cut the two packing straps around the base and pallet.
+Pry off the two wooden shipping blocks (to the rear of the base) which prevent the base from sliding on the pallet - 6.
+The stand can now be moved into its desired location by sliding it off the pallet. - 7.
 Remove the block of wood between the base and the column support by carefully loosening the two column clamps (allowing the actuator to rise slightly, but not allow sudden movements) and then cutting the shipping tape on the block of wood.
-RETIGHTEN THE COLUMN CLAMPS - 7.
-Unpack the toolkit from the insert box, and other parts (converter, booster, cables, manuals, etc.) that may have shipped with the stand.
-Save the packing material - 8.
+RETIGHTEN THE COLUMN CLAMPS - 8.
+Unpack the toolkit, and other parts (converter, booster, cables, manuals, etc.) that may have shipped with the stand.
+Save the packing material - 9.
 Go to 4.3 Take Inventory of Small Parts